A Complete SEO Checklist for Website Owners

 Keywords & Topics

 Before you can really focus on building context, you have to know what you want to build it for.

 If you haven’t done keyword research or broader research on your target audiences, you’ll need to pause here and take some time to learn what topics and phrases your audience will use to find your website.

-Remember that the days of stuffing terms into pages or tags are long gone.
+Remember that the days of stuffing terms into page copy or tags are long gone.

 We have to use SEO tools to uncover the right terms, phrases, and topics that align with what we do.
 From there, we can drill down into individual words to apply within the site architecture.